Give your AI coding assistants the power to write and update help articles or documentation on the go.

 No complex setup.
 No SDK.
 Just a skill file and your API key.

-Go to your Help.center dashboard, open Settings, and copy your API key and Center ID.
+Sign up free at Help.center, go to Settings, and copy your API key and center ID.

-One command to install.
-Grab the skill from GitHub.
-Works with Claude Code, OpenClaw, Codex, and any agent that supports the Agent Skills spec.
+One command to install from GitHub.
+Compatible with Claude Code, Codex, and any Agent Skills tool.

-Just tell your AI what you need.
-It creates, updates, and publishes articles through the Help.center API automatically.
+Tell your AI what you need.
+It creates, updates, and publishes articles automatically.

 claude install-skill https://github.com/microdotcompany/helpcenter-skill Run this in your terminal.
 The skill will be available in all Claude Code sessions.